TheLingo1/TheLingo1.github.io/README.md

-# Powershell-website
+# TheLingo1's github site
-This is a website made to be a basic guide to Powershell and its commands.
-This project is obviously very incomplete right now and my main goal with this is to get better at HTML.
+This is a website made to be a basic portfolio and repository of the silly plugins that I make for Minecraft Bukkit/Spigot